javaxhaskell/ExoHack-ML-Submission/README.md

 - disagreement-scaled sigma
 - blended sigma systems

-This phase reinforced an essential competition truth:

 > good mean models can still underperform if their uncertainty is misaligned with the actual scoring rule.

 ### Leaderboard Pivot

-The leaderboard then forced a conceptual pivot.

 The robust local favourite was not the leaderboard favourite.
 The hidden test behaved more like the IID/random-fold regime than the edge-stress regime.